 Microcrystalline will yellow over time due to residual oils in the refining of wax.
 For this reason, it is best to add pigment to the wax.

 I spoke at length with Nina Sampaleanu.
 Much to my surprise Nina said that she switched from using beeswax to microcrystalline because of headaches.
 I would have thought that the natural beeswax would be less likely to produce headaches.
-Even with proper ventilation Nina found that beeswax encaustic medium produced headaches.
+Nina said that even with proper ventilation, beeswax encaustic medium produced headaches.

 Please add your comments.
 Have you ever worked with microcrystalline?
 Have you experienced headaches from working in encaustic?
 What do you know of how it is different from working with beeswax?

 - Tips for Hanging an Art Show - September 29, 2019